-Applicants must also demonstrate the ability to implement their proposed program at the start of the grant period.
+Applicants must demonstrate the ability to implement their proposed program at the start of the grant period.
 Grant amounts will be based on how many clients are served with the funding, and/or on the depth of service engagement with participants from the identified audiences.

-Applicants must align their proposed program or service objectives with the following intended outcomes:
+Applicants must align their proposed program or service objectives with the following goal and objectives.

-- Reduce violent re-injuries among the following target audiences: children and/or families.
-Children are defined as anyone age 21 and younger.
-Family is not strictly defined in recognition of varied family structures organizations serve. - Increase access to trauma care (e.g. comprehensive social services, mental health, substance abuse programs or services) - Increase children and family engagement in violence prevention and/or recovery programs or services - Increase care providers' (e.g. parents, family members) capacity to care for individuals affected by trauma - Provide wraparound resources to support the holistic needs of children and/or families experiencing trauma, linking them to specialized counseling services and other community-based social supports
+- Goal: Prevent, manage, and promote recovery from trauma - Objectives: - Reduce violent re-injuries among the following target audiences: children and/or families.
+Children are defined as anyone age 26 and younger.
+Family is not strictly defined in recognition of varied family structures organizations serve. - Increase children and family engagement in violence prevention and/or recovery programs or services - Provide wraparound resources to support the holistic needs of children and families experiencing trauma - Embed trauma-informed care across systems - Example strategy: train care providers' (e.g. parents, family members, CBO staff) in trauma-informed care, cultural competency, restorative justice practices, etc.